An operator algebraic approach to fusion category symmetry on the lattice: Introduction

 Topological states realizing any given symmetric topological order are fairly easy to construct (for example, see \ref{ex:buildingtopstate}).
 However, gapless states, which we expect to have interesting universality classes (e.g. CFTs), are much more difficult to explicitly write down and analyze.
-Thus any abstract criteria that guarantee a state is gapless are very valuable.
+Thus any abstract criterion that guarantees a state is gapless is very valuable, and the search for such criteria is one of the main motivations for studying categorical symmetry in the first place.

-There are two general tools from the physics literature which provide very useful criteria for determining if a state on the lattice gapless: a categorical Lieb-Schultz-Mattis (LSM) theorem \cite{TW24} and a version of Kramers-Wannier duality invariance \cite{PRXQuantum.4.020357,PRXQuantum.5.010338, 10.21468/SciPostPhys.16.6.154}.
-One of the main results of this paper is a formulation and proof of versions of these ideas in the infinite volume limit.
+There are two general results from the physics literature which achieve this end: a categorical anomaly enforced gaplessness theorem \cite{TW24} and a version of Kramers-Wannier duality invariance \cite{PRXQuantum.4.020357,PRXQuantum.5.010338, 10.21468/SciPostPhys.16.6.154}.
+One of the main results of this paper is a formulation and proof of versions of these ideas on the lattice in the infinite volume limit.

 Associated to a topological state $\phi$ is a module category $\mathcal{M}_{\phi}$ over the symmetry category $\mathcal{C}$ corresponding to the Lagrangian algebra $H_{\phi}$.
 We show that if $\phi$ is topological, then $\phi$ decomposes as a convex combination of inequivalent pure states on $A$, indexed by the simple objects of $\mathcal{M}_{\phi}$.
 In particular, a pure symmetric state on $A$ is topological if and only if the associated module category is rank one, in which case $\mathcal{C}$ has a fiber functor.
-This leads us to the following version of the Lieb-Schultz-Mattis theorem (see Corollary \ref{cor:LSM}).
+This leads us to the following version anomaly-enforced gaplessness theorem, which could be viewed as a kind of categorical Lieb-Schultz-Mattis theorem (see Corollary \ref{cor:LSM}).

-\begin{thmalpha}(Categorical Lieb-Schultz-Mattis).
+\begin{thmalpha}(Anomaly enforced gaplessness I).
 Let $A\subseteq B$ be a physical boundary subalgebra with symmetry category $\mathcal{C}$, and let $\phi$ be a pure symmetric state on $A$.
 If $\mathcal{C}$ has no fiber functor, then $\phi$ is gapless. \end{thmalpha}

 We then utilize some technical results from the theory of C*-algebras to prove such states always exist in the setting of fusion spin chains (see Corollary \ref{cor:existence of gapless}).

 \begin{thmalpha} If $B$ is a fusion spin chain and $B\subseteq A$ is a physical boundary inclusion, there exists a symmetric pure state on $A$.
 Thus, if $\mathcal{C}$ has no fiber functor, then there exists a symmetric gapless state on $A$. \end{thmalpha}